VictorySpecificationII/jetson_prometheus_exporter-docker/README.md

  - docker run -d intellectualplayspace/jetsonbox_exporter:latest
  - docker-compose up -d

+ - Connect a Prometheus datasource on your target Grafana Visualization Tool
+ - Import dashboard and point to the Prometheus datasource you connected.

 ## Browser

 If you wish to see the metrics, navigate to <jetson_ip>:8888